How to Become a Data Scientist

 Business intelligence tools such as MicroStrategy, Business Objects, and Tableau

-Being a data scientist involves working with many different software programs, computing languages, people, and data types.
-Data scientists constantly have to be able to figure out the best way to process data, analyse it, and articulate the findings to various people.
-As a result, to succeed as a data scientist all of the following workplace skills can be helpful:
+Being a data scientist involves working with many software programs, computing languages, people, and data types.
+Data scientists must constantly determine the best way to process, analyze, and articulate the findings to various people.
+As a result, to succeed as a data scientist, all of the following workplace skills can be helpful:

 Open-mindedness